-In 1978 the Environmental Protection Agency (EPA) initiated a Rebuttable Presumption Against Reregistration, now called Special Review, a process evaluating the risks and benefits of the heavy-duty wood preservatives.
-Only chemicals that trigger serious health and environmental concerns are placed in this expedited Special Review and EPA set a four-year timeline.
+In 1978 EPA initiated a Rebuttable Presumption Against Reregistration, now called Special Review, a process evaluating the risks and benefits of the heavy-duty wood preservatives.
+Only chemicals that trigger serious health and environmental concerns are placed into this expedited Special Review process, and EPA set a four-year timeline.
 EPA initiated the risk assessment based on the following health effects:

 The process was not complete until 1986, four years behind schedule.
 The outcome was far from satisfactory from a human and environmental health perspective.
 EPA allowed the continued use of all of the heavy-duty wood preservatives.